Marcia Kirby

 What is your best advice to stay healthy for life?

-Find a balance that is sustainable for you that includes work, play, physical activity, social connections, and healthy nutrition.
+Find a balance that is sustainable for you that includes work, play, physical activity, rest, social connections, and healthy nutrition.
 Carve out time each and every day to look after yourself physically and mentally.
 Move more and sit less!

 What are your words to live by?